 You’ll stagnate…or get fired:

 You can’t claim, “I am the best complainer in the office,” as your case for a promotion.
-And don’t think that your complaining will go unnoticed and unacknowledged.
+And don’t think that complaining about work will go unnoticed and unacknowledged.
 “Managers will notice if the complainers volunteer suggestions and try to problem-solve or if they simply stir the pot without any solutions and have a negative impact on morale,” says Dr. Maelisa Hall, an Irvine-based licensed psychologist and founder of Hall Coaching Group, an executive coaching company that focuses on positive psychology principles.
 “The complainers without solutions will be overlooked for promotions, even if their experience makes them more qualified than their peers,” Hall adds.
 And some blunt advice: “It can get you fired.
 No further explanation needed,” says Dion Metzger, an Atlanta-based psychiatrist.

 Focus on what you are grateful for – ahem a paycheck – as you problem-solve or look for a new job.
 Research has shown that cultivating an attitude of gratitude is beneficial for your mental and physical health.
 (And probably your ability to resist yelling at Smith from marketing for holding everything up by missing a critical deadline…again.)